r4vencrane/r4vencrane/README.md

 I am a student passionate about technology, books, and cybersecurity challenges.
 I love learning new things and applying my knowledge in practical ways.
 My interests include:

 - 🔐 Solving machines on [Hack The Box](https://app.hackthebox.com/profile/802825).
-- 📖 Reading science fiction and thought-provoking books (big fan of Cory Doctorow :computer:).
+- 📖 Reading science fiction and thought-provoking books (big fan of Cory Doctorow :computer: and Stephen King 🫀).
 - 🖥️ Developing skills in programming and cybersecurity.

+> Currently working on certs like CBBH 🕷️, CPTS ⚔️ among others 💻

 ---